Is Hungary the new European Corporate tax haven?

 Day 5: Registration with Hungarian tax authority, municipality, chamber of commerce, Central Administration of National Pension Insurance.

 Some business activities such as financing, insurance or capital markets require a special permit issued by the Hungarian Financial Supervisory Authority.

 Corporate Income Tax

-Resident companies income are subject to corporation tax, whether obtained in Hungary or abroad.
-Foreign companies that conduct business operations in a permanent national establishment (P.E.) will be subject to corporation tax on their income earned in Hungarian territory, considering agreements with other countries to avoid double taxation, and / or if the taxpayer earns income through the transfer or withdrawal of participation in a company holding real estate.
+Resident companies income is subject to corporation tax, whether obtained in Hungary or abroad.
+Foreign companies that conduct business operations in a permanent national establishment (P.E.) will be subject to corporation tax on their income earned in Hungarian territory, considering agreements with other countries to avoid double taxation, and/or if the taxpayer earns income through the transfer or withdrawal of participation in a company holding real estate.

 As I said, corporate income is taxed at a flat rate of 9%.
-The lowest in all the European Union.
+The lowest of all the European Union.

 Dividends received are tax- exempted.
 However, those received from a controlled foreign entity may be subject to taxation.

 Capital gains are treated as ordinary business income and therefore subject to CIT, except those from the disposal of shares, when the shareholder owns at least 10% of the subsidiary, shares been held for at least one year, and the taxpayer has informed of the acquisition of the participation within a period of 75 days after formalizing the purchase.
 There are similar rules to capital gains derived from the sale of intellectual property.

 There are no withholding taxes on payments of dividends, royalties, interests, fees or branch profits remittance made to non-resident companies.
 A 15% may apply on payments to non-resident individuals.